French Resistance: 1941: Armed resistance begins

 As more resistance groups started to appear, it was agreed that more could be achieved by working together than apart.
 The chief promoter of unification was a former préfet of Chartres, Jean Moulin.
 After identifying the three largest resistance groups in the south of France that he wanted to see co-operate, Moulin went to Britain to seek support.
-Moulin made a secret trip, visiting Lisbon on 12 September 1941, from whence he traveled to London to meet General de Gaulle on 25 October 1941.
+Moulin made a secret trip, visiting Lisbon on 12 September 1941, from where he traveled to London to meet General de Gaulle on 25 October 1941.
 De Gaulle named Moulin his representative in France, and ordered him to return and unify all Resistance groups and have them recognize the authority of de Gaulle's Free French National Committee in London, which few resistance groups did at the time.
-To lend further support, in October 1941 de Gaulle founded the BCRA (Bureau Central de Renseignements et d'Action – Central Office for Intelligence and Action) under André Dewavrin, who used the codename "Colonel Passy" to provide support for the Resistance.
+To lend further support, in October 1941 de Gaulle founded the BCRA (Bureau Central de Renseignements et d'Action – Central Office for Intelligence and Action) under André Dewavrin, who used the codename "Colonel Passy", to provide support for the Resistance.
 Though the BCRA was based in an office in Duke Street in London, its relations with the SOE were often strained, as de Gaulle made no secret of his dislike of British support for the resistance groups, which he saw as British meddling in France's domestic affairs.
 Tensions between Gaullist and non-Gaullist resistance groups led to the SOE dividing its F section in two, with the RF section providing support for Gaullist groups and the F section dealing with the non-Gaullist groups.